andrzejlisek/BackupToMail/readme.md

 1. **File size** \- file size in bytes\.
-2. **Generator type** \- 0 \- Linear congruential, 1 \- Fibonacci
+2. **Generator type** \- Pseudo random number generator type:
+  * 0 \- Linear congruential
+  * 1 \- Fibonacci
-3. **Number of bits** \- allowed values are 1, 2, 4 and 8, there is a number of least significant bits of state value, which are used to generate byte value\.
+3. **Number of bits** \- there is a number of least significant bits of state value, which are used to generate byte value:
+  * 1 \- use one least significant bit, use 8 values to generate one byte\.
+  * 2 \- use two least significant bits, use 4 values to generate one byte\.
+  * 4 \- use least significant nibble, use 2 values to generate one byte consisting of two nibbles\.
+  * 8 \- use whole value modulo by 256, as one byte\.
 4. **A constant** \- vaue used in generator\.
 5. **B constant** \- vaue used in generator\.
 6. **M constant** \- vaue used in generator\.